 This page has been on the web for a long time, if the pictures were not mine, I had permisson to use them.
 If you copy pictures use them only for your private use, and leave the name on them.
-What is written is mine -- See my copyright.
+The contents of this page is covered by copyright.

 Birthdate: May 18, 1952